42 Holocaust and World War II Children’s Books

 This post may contain affiliate links.

-Children’s books about the Holocaust during World War II help kids understand the past through historical fiction and nonfiction stories because the books immerse readers in the experiences of people who lived through it.
+Children’s books about the Holocaust and World War II help kids understand the past through historical fiction and nonfiction stories because they immerse readers in the experiences of people who lived through it, whether fiction books or nonfiction books.

 In order not to repeat the past, we must understand it.
 We must know.
 We must remember.
-The genocide of the Holocaust shows us that everyday people can become villains and monsters, turning on neighbors to follow a dangerous, hateful leader like Adolf Hilter.
+If we don’t understand the Holocaust and the genocide, we are doomed to repeat it.
+Not to mention, we need to remember that the horrors were perpetuated by regular people who become villains and monsters, turning on neighbors to follow a dangerous, hateful leader named Adolf Hilter.

 The Cats in Krasinski Square by Karen Hesse, illustrated by Wendy Watson

-During World War II, this children’s picture book tells the story of a Jewish girl and her cat friends who trick the Gestapo at a train station in Warsaw.
+During World War II, this children’s picture book tells the story of a Jewish girl and her cat friends who trick the Gestapo at a train station in the eastern Europe town of Warsaw.

 Six Million Paper Clips by Peter W. Schroeder and Dagmar Schroeder-Hildebrand

-School children nowadays can hardly imagine how many people were murdered during the Holocaust so they decide to collect six million paper clips.
-This is a popular choice for classrooms to read when learning about WWII.
+School children nowadays can hardly imagine how many people were murdered during the Holocaust, so they decide to collect six million paper clips to begin to understand the mass murders.
+This is a popular children’s book choice for classrooms to read when learning about WWII.

 The Butterfly by Patricia Polacco